raachely/AcousticSimilarity/README.md

 # AcousticSimilarity
 Segmenting syllables & calculating/comparing similarity between them

-Modified from original BottjerLab repo (https://github.com/BottjerLab/Acoustic_Similarity), in attempts to consolidate/clarify analysis pipeline
+Modified from original BottjerLab repo (https://github.com/BottjerLab/Acoustic_Similarity), in attempts to consolidate/clarify analysis pipeline.
+Moved unused files/folder to newly-added "unused" folder.

 ## Basics
-What you'll need:
+### What you'll need:
 1. Song channel exported from Spike2 to Matlab, named [sessionID]-spike2.mat
     * `sessionID` variable should be a unique identifier for each file that starts with the bird ID and has no dashes within it (underscores OK).
 2. Song bout times exported from Spike2 to Matlab, named motifReturn-[sessionID].txt
 3. Tutor song .wav

+### Set up
 Set up a root folder titled "data" with subfolders for each bird.
 The -spike2.mat and motifReturn- files should be located within the appropriate bird folder.
 If analyzing spike data, files containing spike times should be located within a subfolder within each bird folder and named [sessionID]_times.mat.
 Ex:

 * data